 Open book is the period of time where you may meet with the Village’s contracted assessor to examine your property tax assessment and discuss how they arrived at your assessed value.
-Open book sessions are offered once a year and usually are scheduled sometime in April.
-Contact Associated Appraisal at 1-800-721-4157 to schedule an appointment with the assessor to discuss your property tax assessment.
+Open book sessions are offered once a year and usually are scheduled sometime in spring.
+Contact Action Appraisers & Consultants at 920-766-7323 to schedule an appointment with the assessor to discuss your property tax assessment.
 If you wish to dispute your property tax assessment you must attend the Board of Review.

 Board of Review